sukritirawal1/drl-temporal-vlm-rewards/README.md

 # drl-temporal-vlm-rewards
 Intermediate Reward Computation using VLMs for Reinforcement Learning

+My environment is a conda environment with Python 3.10.19.
+A later version of Python will likely still work, but thought I'd note this just in case.

 To run PPO baseline:
 python ppo.py --wandb_key [YOUR WANDB API KEY]